PedroLazari233/AlfaNinja/README.md

 # AlfaNinja

-AlfaNinja is a virtual reality game developed for <a href="https://www.alfacitrus.com.br/" target="_blank">AlfaCitrus</a> for advertising purposes during the APAS 2022 event.
+AlfaNinja is a virtual reality game developed for <a href="https://www.alfacitrus.com.br/" target="_blank">AlfaCitrus</a> for advertising purposes during the <a href="https://apasshow.com/" target="_blank">APAS SHOW 2022</a> event.
 As an objective, the player must cut as many citrus fruits as possible and earn rewards symbolizing the Environment, Social and Governance (ESG) values.

 # :computer: Development